-(2) The shipowner shall keep onboard the ship written or retrievable electronic copies of such assessments, and shall ensure that they are updated regularly.

-(3) Such assessments shall be posted in those places which are being addressed by the assessment in such manner as to be clearly readable by the seafarers concerned.

-(4) The shipowner shall implement the protective measures appropriate to the nature of the work being carried out which are required to be taken following these assessments and, if necessary, the protective equipment to be used, in accordance with recognised industry standards which may be regulated by Maltese law or international treaties.

-(5) The assessments referred to in this rule shall be reviewed whenever there is any major change in working conditions, or whenever the shipowner or seafarer concerned by the assessments have reason to suspect that they are no longer valid.

-115. The shipowner may delegate to such persons or recognised organisations recognised by the competent authority in ensuring compliance with the provisions of these rules, to draw the occupational health and safety hazards assessments in accordance with rule 114.
+- (2) The shipowner shall keep onboard the ship written or retrievable electronic copies of such assessments, and shall ensure that they are updated regularly. - (3) Such assessments shall be posted in those places which are being addressed by the assessment in such manner as to be clearly readable by the seafarers concerned. - (4) The shipowner shall implement the protective measures appropriate to the nature of the work being carried out which are required to be taken following these assessments and, if necessary, the protective equipment to be used, in accordance with recognised industry standards which may be regulated by Maltese law or international treaties. - (5) The assessments referred to in this rule shall be reviewed whenever there is any major change in working conditions, or whenever the shipowner or seafarer concerned by the assessments have reason to suspect that they are no longer valid. - 115.
+The shipowner may delegate to such persons or recognised organisations recognised by the competent authority in ensuring compliance with the provisions of these rules, to draw the occupational health and safety hazards assessments in accordance with rule 114.

+Health and safety hazard assessments.
+Amended by: L.N.
+262 of 2013.
-116. In drawing up occupational health and safety hazards assessments, the shipowner shall give particular attention to:

-- (a) the duties of the master to take specific responsibility for the implementation of and compliance with the ship's occupational safety and health policy and programme, and - (b) the safety and health of seafarers under the age of eighteen years.
+- 116. In drawing up occupational health and safety hazards assessments, the shipowner shall give particular attention to: - Drawing up of - (a) the duties of the master to take specific responsibility for the implementation of and compliance with the ship's occupational safety and health policy and programme, and - (b) the safety and health of seafarers under the age of eighteen years.